pharriso/ansible_workshop/exercises/ansible_rhel/collections/README.md

 As of Ansible 2.9, we now have [collections](https://docs.ansible.com/ansible/latest/user_guide/collections_using.html)  built in by default.

-They are the future, and there is no need to be scared of change!
+There are different ways to interact with Ansible Collections:

+* Install into your runtime or virtual environment
+* Provide as part of your SCM tree, or,
+* Using a requirements file

+Regardless of the method chosen, first you need to find, identity and obtain the Ansible Collections you want to use.

-This quick exercise will show you how to use them in your playbooks/roles.
+Ansible when installed, will come with some **core** collection content.
+This quick exercise will show you how to use that in your playbooks/roles, as a quick example.

 If you want to learn more about developing collections then go [here](https://docs.ansible.com/ansible/devel/dev_guide/developing_collections.html)